SIS-Team-24/2023-SIS-Team-24/README.md

 * [Srujan Kaukuntla]() (13928229)

 ## Pre-Requisites:
-The following are required to bootstrap all other dependencies defined in package.json
+The following are required to bootstrap all other dependencies./
 - node >16
 - npm
+- Python3.11

 ## Usage: